Our staff will respond to your query promptly and provide detailed information to your questions.

 8 days - Enjoy the Göta Canal in it's entirety.

-Enjoy an unforgettable 6-day cruise on the most spectacular waterway through the heartland of Sweden.
+Enjoy an unforgettable 6-day cruise on the most spectacular waterway through the heartland of Sweden with a night either side in Stockholm and Gothenburg in our carefully picked boutique hotels.
 Onboard one of the world’s oldest passenger ships you will experience two seas, eight lakes and three canals with 66 locks.
 Travel serenely past medieval churches, picturesque towns, fields of flowers and lush forests.
 On this voyage, the ship docks every night so you don't miss a thing.

 The journey is an intimate experience with no more than 50 guests onboard.
 All food and excursions together with a guide are included.
 With a night in Stockholm and Gothenburg, you will love this journey through Swedish history and culture.

 - Stockholm - stroll in the Old Town and along the canals

 - Walk to the Skeppsbron quay and board M/S Diana

 - Stegeborg Castle & the first of the locks of the canal

 - Day 4

 - Explore historic churches, take a swim and visit the Motor Museum of Motala

 - Walk along the canal, visit Castles and enjoy time on board M/S Diana